Smukanec/Jarvik_code/README.md

 ## Stopping Jarvik and Uninstall

-Jarvik can be stopped and fully removed using the uninstall script from Issue 1:
+Jarvik can be stopped and fully removed using the uninstall script:

 ```bash
 bash uninstall_jarvik.sh